HYPERION RECORDS CATALOGUE AVAILABLE TO STREAM FOR THE FIRST TIME

 Diapason d’Or.
 (JULY 2014 edition)

-From concert crawls to on-stage conversations, the Australian Festival of Chamber Music is as intimate as its setting, says longstanding artistic director
+1st August 2014 Piers Lane: "Townsville is in my blood" From concert crawls to on-stage conversations, the Australian Festival of Chamber Music is as intimate as its setting, says longstanding artistic director

 Read the Guardian Australia Culture Blog by clicking the Logo.